There are two ways to enable Cloudflare for your domain name:

-2. By pointing a domain name to CloudFlare nameservers which is possible after signing up with CloudFlare in cPanel too, but additional steps below should be performed in order to make your domain work properly.
+2. By pointing a domain name to Cloudflare nameservers which is possible after signing up with Cloudflare, but additional steps below should be performed in order to make your domain work properly.

-On the next page you will need to double-check if the DNS records match the ones in your cPanel and click Continue.
+On the next screen, you will see the list of your existing host records.
+Be sure to double-check if the specified DNS records match the ones in your cPanel.

 NOTE: It is not recommended to modify DNS records at this stage as you will be able to do this after the setup is complete.